VirxEC/VirxEB/README.md

 This is a bot for Rocket League by VirxEC that was built on the RLBot framework.

+### How to run VirxEB

+VirxEB is available in the RLBotGUI's Community Botpack.
+[Get the RLBotGUI](https://rlbot.org/).

 ## Rocket League

 Rocket League is a game that's avalible for PC (Windows only), Xbox, PS and Switch.